hitmanguy/prompt_craft/README.md

 - **JavaScript:** Controls interactivity — dynamic panels, chatbot interface, and ambient media playback.
 - **Media Integration:** Background videos and sounds loop seamlessly for immersion.
 - **Accessibility:** Fully static build with no backend; optimized for performance and offline use.
+  **Add a gemini API key in script.js before clicking on index.html**

 ---